darkhelmet/verboselogging/posts/don-t-be-a-good-ruby-developer-be-a-good-software-developer.md

 tags: []

 ---
-Don’t Be a Good Ruby Developer, Be a Good Software Developer
+Don't Be a Good Ruby Developer, Be a Good Software Developer